LadybirdBrowser/ladybird/Documentation/CodingStyle.md

 ### Comments

+Comments should be written using `//` and not `/* */`, except for the copyright notice.

-Make comments look like sentences by starting with a capital letter and ending with a period (punctuation).
-One exception may be end of line comments like this `if (x == y) // false for NaN`.
+Write comments as proper sentences starting with a capital letter and ending with a period (or other punctuation).
+One exception may be end of line comments like this: `if (x == y) // false for NaN` Another exception is comments copied from specifications.
+These should be quoted verbatim, and not modified except for wrapping or to insert necessary punctuation such as adding `**` when a number is raised to a power, as this is often done using elements like `<sup>` which do not appear in the copied text.

+Please wrap long comments onto multiple lines so that they are easier to read.
+Generally, 120 characters is a good width to aim for.

 Use FIXME: (without attribution) to denote items that need to be addressed in the future.
+TODO: (without attribution) is also permitted.

 ###### Right: